|

 visit of Ye Mystic Krewe from a courtly, friendly

-visit to an invasion with possibly violent attack if they met with any
+visit to an invasion with threatened violent action if they met with any

 resistance.